11 Dec DIY Christmas Pillow Covers

 The step by step guide is below.
 It’s a pretty straightforward and simple process.
 Just gather all of the tools and have everything ready to go.

 1 Download the appliqué art and size it to fit your pillow cover.
 You may need to reduce or enlarge it on a copy machine.
-Cut out the pattern with a paper scissors.
+Cut out the pattern with paper scissors.

 2 Prewash your appliqué fabric, hang dry and press flat.
 Position the pattern on top of your appliqué fabric.